Lebowski89/blog/content/common.md

                                  | combine(traefik_labels_themepark) }}'
 ```

-The above task file combines the relevant labels into a single variable that is provided to the docker compose file, based on what is inputted in the following include_tasks file:
+The above task file combines the relevant labels into a single variable that is provided to the docker compose file.

+### include_task:

 ```yaml
 - name: Set traefik Labels